 Benjamin S. Arfa

-Benjamin S. Arfa is a Partner in Wachtell, Lipton, Rosen & Katz’s Restructuring and Finance Department.
+Benjamin S. Arfa is Head of Wachtell Lipton’s Capital Solutions Practice and a Partner in its Restructuring and Finance Department.
 Benjamin represents borrowers, creditors, sponsors and distressed investors in connection with financing aspects of all types of transformative corporate transactions and in a wide range of liability management, restructuring, bankruptcy, direct lending, rescue, DIP and other financing transactions.

 Special Situations & Liability Management